 To avoid damage to the cochlear implant:

-- minimise handling of the electrode - do not bend the electrode as it is malleable and will deform - leave the sheath on the electrode until just after insertion.
+- minimise handling of the electrode ٠ - do not bend the electrode as the stylet is malleable and will deform - leave the protective tube on the electrode until just before insertion.

 9. Positioning and securing the implant